KCprsnlcc/job-tracker/README.md

 - **Modern UI**
   - Sleek, responsive interface built with Tailwind CSS and shadcn/ui components
+  - Enhanced with smooth animations and interactive elements using Framer Motion
   - Dark/light theme toggle
   - Modal forms and popovers for interactive content
   - Status indicators with color coding